 Most children younger than age 3 bite someone else at least once.
 Most children stop biting on their own.
-Biting that happens past age 3 or occurs frequently at any age may need treatment.
-Biting is not always intentional, and it rarely causes serious injury to another person or poses any health risks.
+Biting that happens past age 3 or that occurs frequently at any age may need treatment.
+Biting isn't always intentional, and a bite from a child rarely causes serious injury to another person or poses any health risks.

 Why do children bite?

-Children bite for different reasons, depending on their age.
+Children bite other people for different reasons, depending on their age.

-- Between 5 and 7 months of age, children usually bite other people when they feel discomfort around their mouths or when they are in pain caused by teething.
+- From 5 to 7 months of age, children may bite when they feel discomfort around their mouths, such as when they are teething.
 Most often they bite their caregivers.
-Sometimes a young baby bites his or her mother during breast-feeding.
-Children of this age learn not to bite as they see and hear the reaction of the person they have bitten.
+Sometimes a young baby bites his or her mother during breastfeeding.

-- Between 8 and 14 months of age, children usually bite other people when they are excited.
+- From 8 to 14 months of age, children may bite when they are excited.
 Most often they bite a caregiver or another child close to them.
-A firm "no" usually stops these children from biting again.

-- Between 15 and 36 months of age, children may bite other people when they are frustrated or want power or control over another person.
+- From 15 to 36 months of age, children may bite when they are frustrated or want power or control over another person.
 Usually they bite other children.
-Less frequently they bite their caregivers.
-Children of this age usually stop biting as they learn that biting is not acceptable behavior.
+Less often, they bite their caregivers.

-- After age 3, children usually bite when they feel powerless or scared, such as when they are losing a fight or think that they are going to be hurt by another person.
-Children older than 3 who frequently bite other people need to see a doctor.
+- After age 3, children may bite when they feel powerless or scared, such as when they are losing a fight or think that someone is going to hurt them.
 Biting at this age may be a sign that a child has problems with expressing feelings or self-control.

-When is my child most likely to bite another child?
+When is a child most likely to bite another child?

-Biting occurs in a variety of situations, most often when many children are together.
-In the United States, human bites are a common cause of injury at day care centers.1 Most biting can be prevented with proper supervision that includes helping children express their feelings appropriately.
+Biting occurs in a variety of situations, most often when many children are together, such as at day care.
+Most biting can be prevented when adults help children find better ways to express their feelings.

 A child of any age who frequently bites other children may need special arrangements for day care.
-Parents may be asked to transfer their child out of a center when biting becomes a continual problem.
-The child may need to attend a child care center with staff who are skilled in dealing with children who bite.
+If biting becomes an ongoing problem, parents may be asked to take their child out of a day care center.

 Can biting be a sign of a more serious problem?